Bills D finally makes a stand in sealing win over Raiders

 INJURED

+Coach Sean McDermott said starting LB Matt Milano is considered week to week with a pectoral injury.
+Milano missed Week 2 with a hamstring injury.
+Wallace is also considered week to week after hurting his left ankle in the first quarter.
 Allen did not miss a snap despite hurting his left (non-throwing) shoulder late in the first half.
 Receiver Cole Beasley returned despite saying he sprained his foot.
-LB Matt Milano did not finish the game because of an undisclosed injury.
-Wallace was hurt in the first quarter.

 KEY NUMBER